-With lots of hidden vegetables, lean ground turkey, and plenty of seasoning, these ground turkey sloppy joes are a healthier sloppy joe recipe you’ll want to enjoy again and again.
-Plus, they’re on the table in not much more than 30 minutes!
+With lots of hidden vegetables, lean ground turkey, and plenty of seasoning, these ground turkey sloppy joes are a healthier sloppy joe recipe you’ll want to enjoy again and again!
+Perfect for an easy weeknight supper!

 Today I’m sharing another easy ground turkey recipe with you.